Colorado City, Arizona

+Colorado City is a town in Mohave County, Arizona, United States, and is located in a region known as the Arizona Strip.
+The population was 2,478 at the 2020 census.
+The Town of Colorado City, Arizona, incorporated in September 1985, was established by residents seeking local self-government and essential services.
+It is notable as a colony of Mormon polygamists, together with neighboring Hildale, Utah.

 History

-Colorado City, formerly known as "Short Creek" (or the Short Creek Community), was founded in 1913 by members of the Council of Friends, a breakaway group from the Salt Lake City-based Church of Jesus Christ of Latter-Day Saints (LDS Church).
+Colorado City, formerly known as "Short Creek" (or the Short Creek Community), was founded in 1913 by members of the Council of Friends, a breakaway group from the Salt Lake City–based Church of Jesus Christ of Latter-day Saints (LDS Church).
 The Council of Friends membership desired a remote location where they could practice plural marriage, which had been publicly abandoned by the LDS Church in 1890.
 On July 26, 1953, Arizona Governor John Howard Pyle sent troops into the settlement to stop polygamy in what became known as the Short Creek raid.
 The two-year legal battle that followed became a public relations disaster that damaged Pyle's political career and set a hands-off tone toward the town in Arizona for the next 50 years.

 After the death of Joseph W. Musser, the community split into two groups: the Fundamentalist Church of Jesus Christ of Latter-Day Saints stayed in Short Creek, while the Apostolic United Brethren relocated to Bluffdale, Utah.
 The FLDS changed the name of the community to Colorado City (on the Arizona side of the border) and Hildale (on the Utah side) to eliminate any ties to the Short Creek raids.

 In January 2004, local FLDS fundamentalist leader Warren Jeffs expelled a group of 20 men, including the mayor, and gave their wives and children to other men.
 Jeffs, now a convicted sexual predator, stated he was acting on the orders of God, while the men expelled claimed they were penalized for disagreeing with Jeffs.
 Observers stated that this was the most severe split to date within the community other than the split between Colorado City and Centennial Park.
 According to the Utah attorney general's office, this was not the first time Jeffs was accused of expelling men from the community; as many as 400 young men are estimated to have been expelled by Jeffs from 2001 to 2006.
 Most were removed for failing to follow Jeffs' rules, or for dating women without his permission.
-Many of these expelled men and boys were very naïve and sheltered, and often wound up homeless in nearby towns such as Hurricane and St. George, Utah.
+Many of these expelled men and boys were very naïve and sheltered and often wound up homeless in nearby towns such as Hurricane and St. George, Utah.
 Jeffs was placed on the FBI Ten Most Wanted list and eventually arrested on August 28, 2006.